KittyGiraudel/site/_posts/2014-03-31-getting-the-most-out-of-sass-placeholders.md

 See what I did?
 With the title?
 "Mixin"..
 Because it's like...
 Nevermind.
 I opened a SassMeister gist and started playing around to see if I could come up with a solution.
 First of all, what I ended up with is not unique.
 People have done it before me; and I remember seeing frameworks using it already.

 My idea was the following: extend the placeholder when possible, else include the mixin.
 Also, I didn't want to have code duplicates.
-Whenever I need to make a chance in the code, I don't want to edit both the placeholder and the mixin.
+Whenever I need to make a change in the code, I don't want to edit both the placeholder and the mixin.
 There should be only a single place where the code lies.

 For our example, let's consider a basic need: a [micro-clearfix hack](http://nicolasgallagher.com/micro-clearfix-hack/) mixin.
 Here is how I decided to tackle things: